O JARGON BUSTER

 -

-A team event which requires
+A team event which

-and coordination under time pressure, originating in Germany and
+pressure, originating in Germany and introduced to the

-introduced to the UK in the late 1980's by the then chairman of army
+UK in the late 1980's by the then chairman of army

 orienteering, Lt.
 Col. Steve Harris.
-Despite the relay in the name,
+Despite the relay

-all team members receive identical maps and run simultaneously.
-It is
+in the name, all team members receive identical maps

-controls need be visited by only one team member.
-The team's time is
+remaining controls need be visited by only one team

-that of the last member to reach the finish.
-Failure to
+member.
+The team's time is that of the last member to

-control will be penalised, by a hefty time penalty or possibly
+be penalised, by a hefty time penalty or possibly

-It is vital for the team to plan and agree who is going to which
+plan and agree who is going to which controls before

-controls before leaving the start!
+leaving the start!

 - Harvester

-- Annual relay, held in a different region of the county each
+- Annual relay, held in a different region of the county

-year, usually in summer.
+each year, usually in summer.
+Possibly the most

-Possibly the most eccentric event in the calendar.
+eccentric event in the calendar.
+The main event is a

-The main event is a seven person relay, with the start timed so that
+seven person relay, with the start timed so that the

-laps are run in the dark, with the remainder after dawn.
+first three or four laps are run in the dark, with the

-Usually, this means a start soon after the pubs close for the night!
+after the pubs close for the night!
+There is also a

-There is also a five-person relay with shorter laps.
+five-person relay with shorter laps.

-The main prizes are on the seven-person course, an open
+The main prizes are on the seven-person course, an

-combination can run, and a handicap class.
+open class in which any combination can run, and a handicap class.
+Mole Valley won

-Called the ¨Harvester¨ for the obvious reason that it was
+Called the ¨Harvester¨ for the obvious reason that it

-invented and first organised
+was invented and first organised by the now defunct

-by the now defunct Combined Harvesters orienteering club.
+Combined Harvesters orienteering club.
+Now, can anyone

-Now, can anyone explain that name?
+explain that name?

 - HAVOC (1)

 - Havering and South Essex Orienteering Club.
-Web
+Web site.

 - HAVOC (2)

-- Collective noun for a group of orienteers 30 seconds after
+- Collective noun for a group of orienteers 30 seconds

-the beginning of a mass start score
+after the beginning of a mass start

 - HH

 - Happy Herts orienteering club, based in Hertfordshire.
-Web site.

 - HOC